 The regional strategies will enable the board and core partners to leverage other federal, state, and local investments through the referral and co-enrollment of participants in program such as PACE, GAP, TAACCCT, and SP-NEG.
 Enhanced career services and training will be offered through the integration of workforce and education delivery methods.
 After passing through a common intake process, and program eligibility is determined, the participants will have the advantage of tapping into multiple funding support streams to achieve their desired training goal.

-Region 5 RWDB has outlined the following strategies to improve access to activities leading to a recognized post-secondary credentials including Registered Apprenticeship certificates:
+Describe how the regions strategies will improve access to activities leading to recognized post-secondary credentials including Registered Apprenticeship certificates: Region 5 RWDB has outlined the following strategies to improve access to activities leading to a recognized post-secondary credentials including Registered Apprenticeship certificates: